peterpooyising/ConnectFour/README.md

 https://peterpooyising.github.io/ConnectFour/

-<strong>This is a project that I did after the bootcamp to explore things which were not taught/used much during my Bootcamp
+<strong>This is a project that I did to explore things which were not taught/used much during my Bootcamp
 - Javascript and Algorithms</strong>

 I decided to create a game because I like developing games(aside from creating websites).
 I chose